JoZhouFang/JoZhouFang.github.io/writingtalks.md

 - **Workshop on infinite-categories**, fall 2023, organized by Yunhao Sun and me

-- **Small workshop on selected topics in geometry and topology** <a href="https://JoZhouFang.github.io/writingtalks/Small workshop about several topics about geometry and topology" target="_blank">link</a>, summer 2024, organized by Chenlu Huang and me.
+- **<a href="https://JoZhouFang.github.io/writingtalks/Small workshop about several topics about geometry and topology" target="_blank">Small workshop on selected topics in geometry and topology</a>**, summer 2024, organized by Chenlu Huang and me.

 ## Tex'ed Writings/Notes

 <ul>
   <li>
-    <strong>Homotopy limits and colimits</strong>
+    <strong><a href="https://JoZhouFang.github.io/file/homlim.pdf" target="_blank">Homotopy limits and colimits</a></strong>
-    <a href="https://JoZhouFang.github.io/file/homlim.pdf" target="_blank">link</a>
     <details>
       <summary>Abstract</summary>
       I introduced homotopy limits and colimits via derived functors.